AdobeDocs/advertising.en/help/dsp/optimization/campaign-best-practices-performance.md

 ### Brand Safety and Media Quality

-Using contextual filtering, pre-bid fraud blocking, and/or [!UICONTROL Ads.txt] filtering will limit the scale of your placements, but use them if needed.
+Using contextual filtering, pre-bid fraud blocking, and/or [!UICONTROL Ads.txt] filtering limits the scale of your placements, but use them if needed.

 ## Step 5 - Use the Right Creative Assets